Tibet

 - Snippet from Wikipedia: Tibet

-Tibet ( ; Tibetan: བོད, Lhasa dialect: [pʰøːʔ˨˧˩] Böd; Chinese: 藏区; pinyin: Zàngqū), or Greater Tibet, is a region in the western part of East Asia, covering much of the Tibetan Plateau and spanning about 470,000 sq mi (1,200,000 km2).
-It is the homeland of the Tibetan people.
-Also resident on the plateau are other ethnic groups such as Mongols, Monpa, Tamang, Qiang, Sherpa, Lhoba, and since the 20th century Han Chinese and Hui.
+Tibet ( ; Tibetan: བོད, standard pronunciation: [pʰøːʔ˨˧˩], romanized: Böd; Chinese: 西藏; pinyin: Xīzàng) is a region in the western part of East Asia, covering much of the Tibetan Plateau.
+It is the homeland of the Tibetans.
+Other ethnic groups also reside on the plateau, including Mongols, the Monpa, the Tamang, the Qiang, the Sherpa, the Lhoba, and since the 20th century, the Han and the Hui.
 Tibet is the highest region on Earth, with an average elevation of 4,380 m (14,000 ft).
-Located in the Himalayas, the highest elevation in Tibet is Mount Everest, Earth's highest mountain, rising 8,848 m (29,000 ft) above sea level.
+Lying within the Himalayas, the highest point in Tibet is Mount Everest – the highest peak on Earth, standing 8,848 m (29,000 ft) above sea level.

 The dominant religion in Tibet is Tibetan Buddhism; other religions include Bön, an indigenous religion similar to Tibetan Buddhism, Islam, and Christianity.
 Tibetan Buddhism is a primary influence on the art, music, and festivals of the region.
 Tibetan architecture reflects Chinese and Indian influences.
 Staple foods in Tibet are roasted barley, yak meat, and butter tea.
 With the growth of tourism in recent years, the service sector has become the largest sector in Tibet, accounting for 50.1% of the local GDP in 2020.